IQ Archive

 • The Feats: He could read the New York Times at 18 months.
 He entered Harvard at age 11.
 By adulthood, he reportedly spoke over 40 languages and invented his own, “Vendergood.”

-• The Score: His IQ was never officially tested with a modern standardized test (they barely existed), but psychometricians of his era estimated it between 250 and 300.
+• The Score: His IQ was never officially tested with a modern standardized test (they barely existed), but psychometricians of his era estimated it between 250 and 300 based on his developmental milestones.

-• The Reality: Sidis struggled socially and died destitute.
+• The Reality: Sidis struggled socially and died destitute, working menial jobs to avoid thinking.
 His life serves as a cautionary tale that raw processing power does not guarantee success or happiness.

 2. Terence Tao (Verified: 230)

 • The Feats: He began teaching other 5-year-olds math when he was 2.
 He scored a 760 on the SAT math section at age 8.
-He is currently a Fields Medalist (the “Nobel Prize of Math”).
+He is currently a Fields Medalist (the “Nobel Prize of Math”) and a professor at UCLA.

 • The Score: He was tested at age 7 and scored off the charts, leading to an estimated ratio IQ of 230.